DBD-research-group/BirdSet/README.md

 The following steps are performed in `setup`:
 1. Data is loaded from disk with `_get_dataset` in which the transforms are applied

+For a detailed guide to using the GADME data pipeline and its many configuration options, see our comprehensive [GADME Data Pipeline Tutorial](notebooks/tutorials/gadme-pipeline_tutorial.ipynb).

 ## Transformations

 Data transformations are referred to data transformations that are applied to the data during training.
 They include e.g. augmentations.
 The transformations are added to the huggingface dataset with [`set_transform`](https://huggingface.co/docs/datasets/main/en/package_reference/main_classes#datasets.Dataset.set_transform).